frozeman/meteor-persistent-minimongo2/README.md

 ## Notes

 - If you UPDATE from 1.x.x, be aware that you will loose your stored data, as its now stored in the browsers indexedDB if available.
+- The cross-tab reactvity is gone since version 2.0.0, as its not using localstorage anymore !!
 - This is a simple implementation that keeps an identical copy of the collection's data in browser storage.
 While not especially space efficient, it does preserve all of the Meteor.Collection reactive goodness.
-- The cross-tab reactvity is gone since version 2.0.0, as its not using localstorage anymore !!

 ## Installation

-`$ meteor add frozeman:persistent-minimongo`
+`$ meteor add frozeman:persistent-minimongo2`

 ## Documentation